smessie/Article-ESWC2024-DFDP/content/evaluation.md

 {:#evaluation}

 In this section, the proposed architecture and implementation in order to answer the research questions will be evaluated.
-This evaluation will be divided into two major parts: first in [](#requirements-conformance) the conformance to the requirements from [](#introduction) will be analyzed, and second in [](#user-study) a user study will be conducted to see if next to the functional requirements, the implementations are also comprehensible for users.
+This evaluation will be divided into three major parts: first in [](#requirements-conformance) the conformance to the requirements from [](#introduction) will be analyzed, second the adherence to the FAIR principles will be evaluated in [](#adherence-fair-principles), and third in [](#user-study) a user study will be conducted to see if next to the functional requirements, the implementations are also comprehensible for users.

 ### Conformance to the Requirements
 {:#requirements-conformance}